ActianCorp/zeenea-platform-docs/docs/zeenea-api-lifecycle.md

 ## API Lifecycle Explained

-Zeenea API follows a four phases long life cycle:
+Zeenea API follows a four phases long lifecycle:

 1. **Beta**: The API can be used in production but should take into account some limitations:
    * The API may have annoying bugs